 Named after the town's Tudor benefactor who is recognised with a carved wooden pulpit by the entrance.
-Offers a good mix of guest beers, many from local microbreweries.
-Economical food offerings are available.
-As well as extensive seating areas upstairs and down, there is a spacious rooftop garden, and a smaller beer garden downstairs to the rear.
-Constructed in 1931, its initial occupancy was as a builders' merchants and joinery works.
+A good mix of guest beers are offered, many from local microbreweries, and well-priced food is served.
+As well as extensive seating areas upstairs and down, there is a spacious rooftop garden and a smaller beer garden downstairs to the rear.
+The building was constructed in 1931 and its initial use was as a builders' merchants and joinery works.

 You must be a Digital Subscriber or CAMRA Member to be able to view specially curated GBG descriptions